 Depending on your school aid, your Film, Video & Photographic Arts degree could cost anywhere from $58,698 to $345,008 in Rhode Island.

 Early career salaries of $36,487 and mid-career salaries of $62,209 are normal for a graduate with a Film, Video & Photographic Arts degree.
 Check out the very best Film, Video & Photographic Arts degree programs inside the state.

 Next you'll find the very best universities and colleges in Rhode Island for studying Film, Video & Photographic Arts.
 Our ranking methodology includes only Rhode Island colleges and universities and ranks them according to things like graduate salaries, accreditation, educational quality, and more.

 University of Rhode Island is among your best bets if you want to study Film, Video & Photographic Arts.
-Students from the film, video & photographic arts major at University of Rhode Island get 0.8% more than the standard college grad with the same degree.
+Soon after getting their bachelor's degree, film students generally earn an average of $35,897 at the beginning of their careers.
 It is found in the suburban area of Kingston, Rhode Island.

 Every student who is interested in Film, Video & Photographic Arts has to look into Rhode Island College.
 Based in Providence, Rhode Island, RIC delivers a comfortable, suburban experience for scholars.

 Not only is Rhode Island College one of the finest colleges in Rhode Island, 19.0% of its students come from out-of-state.
 Rhode Island College does not require freshman students to live on-campus.
 Look at a few school videos to discover what student life is like.